Edit on GitHub

 Account Management

-Profile
+Profile details

-Account
+Account details

-Here, you can see your username, password and email addresses.
-If you signed up with a GitHub.com, GitLab.com or Bitbucket.org account, the username and email address are fetched from your connected Git hosting account.
+If you signed up with a GitHub, GitLab or Bitbucket account, these details are fetched from your connected Git hosting account.

-Managing email addresses:
+Managing email addresses

-You can add multiple email addresses to a single Iterative Studio account.
+You can add multiple email addresses to a single DVC Studio account.
 You can login to the account with any of your verified email addresses as long as you have set up a password for your account.
 This is true even if you signed up using your GitHub, GitLab, or Bitbucket.

 You can change your primary email address by clicking on the Primary button next to the email address which you want to designate as primary.